expo/ex-navigation/README.md

-The successor to ExNavigation, ["react-navigation"](https://github.com/react-community/react-navigation), is now in public beta.
-Before the 1.0 release of react-navigation, a migration path from ExNavigation will be provided, but feel free to migrate before then if you prefer.
+The successor to ExNavigation, ["react-navigation"](https://github.com/react-community/react-navigation), has had semantically-versioned, stable releases since early 2018.
+A migration path from ExNavigation will be provided, but feel free to migrate before official guidance is available if you require some of the new functionality and performance in react-navigation.

 This means that ExNavigation is currently in maintenance mode -- we aren't actively adding new features unless we need them for our own